jjwyse/gringotts/README.md

 Given more time, I would abstract out the Unirest HTTP client code that is used into a wrapper.
 I started down this route, but for the sake of time stopped.
 The direction I was going, was to create an `Http` interface and then have a `UnirestHttpImpl`.
 This would allow gringotts to be more loosely coupled with any specific HTTP implementation.

+### Bonus
+As someone who wants to support local business, as well as the best email SaaS provider out there, I also included an integration with Sendgrid to send emails as well. #SupportLocalBusiness :smile: